 For the history or culture buffs, there are old churches and lighthouses to see.
-But really, what I love most about Catanduanes is it’s friendly, generous locals.
-We were greeted with such warmth, offered help whenever needed and meals or fruits before we headed out on the road.
+But really, what I love most about Catanduanes is its friendly, generous locals.
+We were greeted with such warmth and offered help whenever needed and meals or fruits before we headed out on the road.
 It’s a place that’s brimming with good vibes.

-Our new home is fast becoming my all-time, favourite destination.
-We travelled around Asia a few years ago and walked away loving China and everywhere in China, so moving to China has confirmed our love for the country.
+Our new home is fast becoming my all-time, favorite destination.
+We traveled around Asia a few years ago and walked away loving China and everywhere in China, so moving to China has confirmed our love for the country.

-Head to the north and explore the capital of Beijing, with it’s Great Wall, Forbidden City, Temple of heaven and every unusual insect you can think of on a stick.
-Or pop on a train to Tianjin and visit our home, complete with an Italian themed quarter, Ferris Wheel, popular football team and a gorgeous river running through the centre.
+Head to the north and explore the capital of Beijing, with its Great Wall, Forbidden City, Temple of heaven, and every unusual insect you can think of on a stick.
+Or pop on a train to Tianjin and visit our home, complete with an Italian-themed quarter, Ferris Wheel, a popular football team, and a gorgeous river running through the center.